react-native-webview/react-native-webview/README.md

-# Infinite Red WebView - a Modern, Cross-Platform WebView for React Native
+# React Native WebView - a Modern, Cross-Platform WebView for React Native

-**Infinite Red WebView** is a modern, well-supported, and cross-platform (even Windows!)
+**React Native WebView** is a modern, well-supported, and cross-platform (even Windows!)
 WebView for React Native.
 It is intended to be a replacement for the built-in WebView (which may be [removed from core](https://github.com/react-native-community/discussions-and-proposals/pull/3)).

 ## Platforms Supported